MLKaufman/py-enhancer-scanner/README.md

 1. Download or clone this git repository.
 2. Use your desired virtual environment solution. i.e. conda or pipx etc..
 For conda environment I currently recommend installing with python=3.7.
+As bioconda is not supporting 3.8 yet.
 3. Activte your evironment, navigate to the cloned directory and run:
 `pip install -r requirements.txt`